Readings: Habakkuk 1:1-7, 12-13, 2:1-4, Secrets of Heaven #3854:2-3 (see below)

 Habakkuk had already given a clue that he was ready to hear such a word.
-He had written: I will look to see what he will say to me, and what answer I am to give to this complaint.”
-God’s answer and humankind’s response are linked.
-In the words of Heschel: the first is the meaningless without the second.
-(2) He says further: “The universe is done.
+He had written: I will look to see what *he* will say to me, and what answer *I* am to give to this complaint.”
+God’s answer and humankind’s response are linked; the first meaningless without the second (2), for humanity and God are now in a creative partnership.
+In the words of Heschel: “The universe is done.
 The greater masterpiece still undone, still in the process of being created, is history.”
 (3)

 The “greater masterpiece” still to be finished, is the story of our choices, the history that we make.
 We recall from our Swedenborg reading:

 The Lord also foresaw that it would be impossible for any good to take root in humankind except in our freedom…

 Evil and injustice are travesties, but they exist because we are given the gift, the respect, the mercy, of freedom.
 We are given the agency to craft an internal life of choices that reflects the divine, or reflects the lack of it.
 Swedenborg continues:

 For every smallest fraction of a moment of a person's life entails a chain of consequences extending into eternity.
 Indeed every one is like a new beginning to those that follow, and so every single moment of the life both of our understanding and of our will is a new beginning.